libor-peltan-cznic/draft-edns-presentation/draft-peltan-edns-presentation-format.md

 **Note to the RFC Editor**: Please remove this entire appendix before publication.

-An Earlier version of this specification draft-peltan-edns-presentation-format-01 (substantial differences in Presentation format) has been implemented in Knot DNS 3.3.0.
+This version of this specification draft-peltan-edns-presentation-format-02 has been implemented in Knot DNS 3.3.2.

 # Change History